 Discover the next cohorts Register

 Why should I participate in the TAP?

-- Close to 90% of participants had increased confidence because they were better prepared
+- Close to 98% of participants have increased confidence because they were better prepared

 Testimonials from participating companies

-Take your cue from Kim and Benoit: accelerate your international growth
+Take your cue from them, accelerate your international growth

 Kim B. Deland, Co-founder and designer, Lithologie Inc.

 “ The TAP played an essential role when our company, Gestion Son Image Iinc. started building a strategy for its international expansion.
 Thanks to this program, our team has been able to better define its objectives and implement a realistic and coherent long-term development plan.

 Expert advice, particularly on public funding, tax and legal issues, as well as one-to-one support, helped us resolve crucial questions before going any further in our internationalization process.